jolienmachielse/Master-Thesis/README.md

-# Linking Data Bias to Model Bias:
+# Linking Data Bias to Model Bias
 A Collocation-Based Framework for Detecting Gender Bias in Base Models

 This repository accompanies the thesis *"Linking Data Bias to Model Bias: